 At St. Wulstan’s, we encourage children to take part in our school choir as it is a great way of improving music skills and meeting new friends!
 The choir perform at the Great Harwood Christmas Lights Switch On, Sing Up at King George’s Hall and events in the community.

 At St. Wulstan’s, we are very proud of watching our children perform.
-We perform wonderful Christmas and Easter plays where the children sing and collaborate with other art forms and year groups.
+We perform wonderful Christmas and Easter assemblies where the children sing and collaborate with other art forms and year groups.
 Also, we hold weekly assemblies and often children sing songs linked to the theme.
 Our new focus is on whole school singing and this will be developed throughout the next year with opportunities to sing together during assembly time.

 Music Programmes of Study